After-Shock/Cloudbox-wiki/Updating-Cloudbox.md

 _Note 2: You will not lose any custom/extra Docker containers you have installed (though they may be stopped and require starting manually), since running/updating Cloudbox only updates Cloudbox related apps and docker containers._

-Steps to update Cloudbox are below.
+Steps to update Cloudbox are as follows:

 1. Pull the latest changes (your `settings.yml` file will remain intact).